Can Edge Probing Tasks Reveal Linguistic Knowledge in QA Models?: RQ2: EP Test for Coreference

-It is hard to create an oracle that identifies the questions that require the knowledge of coreference.
-A possible choice for such oracle is qualified annotators.
 We employed four NLP practitioners to annotate 200 questions (100 each from \squad\ and \hotpot).
-Each annotator was given a sample of 100 question and was asked to stop as soon as she found 50 positive (questions she thought required coreference) instances.
-The question above is sampled from that dataset.
-As an astute reader might observe, the question can also be answered by a shortcut \cite{DBLP:journals/corr/abs-2004-07780}.
-We know a ``where'' question will only be answered by an entity of type location and there are two such entities in the context: Germany and United States.
-Germany is an argument to the trigger verb ``born", hence, is the answer.
+Each annotator was given a sample of 100 questions and was asked to stop as soon as they found 50 positive (questions they thought required coreference) instances.
+The question in \autoref{fig:sample-squad} is sampled from that dataset.
+But the question can also be answered by a shortcut \cite{DBLP:journals/corr/abs-2004-07780}.
+We know a `where' question will only be answered by an entity of type location and there are two such entities in the context: Germany and United States.
+Germany is an argument to the trigger verb `born', hence, is the answer.